ruslan-avantis/json-db-js/README.md

     // Database сonnecting table demo_table

-    let sql_string = `SELECT * FROM products WHERE category_id IN (SELECT id FROM categories) ORDER BY id`
+    let sql_string = `SELECT * FROM products WHERE category_id IN (SELECT id FROM categories) ORDER BY id` /** Other examples
+        `SELECT name FROM leaderboard ORDER BY score DESC LIMIT 5 OFFSET 3` `SELECT a.name AS name FROM (SELECT *, (price*quantity) AS new FROM Products ORDER BY new DESC, name ASC LIMIT 1 OFFSET 0) AS a`
+        `SELECT * FROM prods WHERE name LIKE '%keyword%' OR sku LIKE '%keyword%'` */

     let table = await jsonDB.sql(sql_string, await db.getConfig())